vitoralm/vitoralm/README.md

 Hi there! 👋

-I'm Vitor Almeida Pires, a Senior Quality Assurance Engineer from Goiânia, Brazil 🇧🇷.
-I have over 10 years of experience (which 5 of them working full remotely) in software development and agile quality processes with a big variety of automation frameworks and programming languages such as Python and TypeScript.
+I'm Vitor Almeida Pires, Senior QA Engineer from Goiânia, Brazil 🇧🇷 with over 10 years (including 5 years working full remotely) of experience in agile quality processes and software development using a big variety of programming languages and test frameworks.
+I believe that looking for innovation and sharing knowledge with the team is the best way to ship high-quality software.

 🛠️ What I do
-- ✅ QA & Test Automation: Experienced with Appium, Playwright, Cypress, Proxyman and Postman
+- 💻 QA & Test Automation: Strongly experienced in scrum and kanban environments and all the challenges that could come from working in small-team startups with a fast paced growth until multinational companies with a established software development culture, mature and proccesses and widely distributed teams.
+Able to work on building a whole test plan with the more valuable and modern strategies, effective issue tracking and constant product quality feedback
-- 🖥️ Web Development: Skilled in Python (Flask, Django), TypeScript, Next.js, Docker, CI/CD (Github Actions and Jenkins)
+- 🧰 Programming languages, frameworks and tools: Playwright, Cypress, Appium, Postman, Pact, Proxyman, Python (Pytest, Behave, Tavern, Flask, Django), JavaScript (Jest, Mocha, Node.js), TypeScript, Docker, CI/CD (Github Actions and Jenkins)
-- 🚀 Passionate about collaborating, sharing knowledge, and improving software quality
+- 🚀 Great communicator with passion about collaborating, sharing knowledge to reinforce the QA culture and improving proccesses to positively impact the software quality
 - 📌 Always learning
 - I'm always looking for ways to refine and optimize software development and testing processes.
 I enjoy exchanging ideas and discussing best practices with other professionals in the field.